codyspeck/encyclopedia/README.md

 ## Git

-How do I unstage files?
+How do I unstage files?\
 `git restore --staged .`

-How do I discard local changes to files?
+How do I discard local changes to files?\
 `git checkout .`

-How do I discard newly added unstaged files?
+How do I discard newly added unstaged files?\
 `git clean -f`

-How do I discard newly added unstaged files and directories?
+How do I discard newly added unstaged files and directories?\
 `git clean -fd`

-How do I discard all untracked files and directories?
+How do I discard all untracked files and directories?\
-`clean clean -fdX`
+`git clean -fdX`